How to Get a Swiss Driving Licence for Foreigners

 • Get the eye test from a certified optician early; the results must be recorded on your application.

-• If your licence isn’t in German, French, Italian, or English, you’ll need an official translation (e.g., via a public notary or qualified translator/ translation company).
+• If your license isn’t in German, French, Italian, or English, you’ll need an official translation (e.g., via a public notary or qualified translator/ translation company).
 Some cantons may accept English; however, check with the local Road Traffic Office.

 • Confirm test language options in your canton for theory and practical tests.
 The language formats can vary, so it’s best to be prepared.